osgeonl/geonetwork-dutch-skin/README.md

 - On 'Admin > Settings' and 'Admin > Settings > User Interface' configure things such as catalog title, logo, url, map extent, etc

+- On 'Admin > Settings' and 'Admin > Settings > User Interface' set the default map to load to use the thematic map with pdok-backgrounds at ../../catalog/views/dutch/config.xml

 ## Finally

 - (re)start the service